Friday, May 26, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 As is, you’ll need to add a 10Gbps switch, such as the Zyxel XS1930-12HP, TP-Link’s own TL-SX1008, or TRENDnet TEG-S750, to have a top-notch wired network.

-By the way, the Archer BE800’s Multi-Gig wired performance proved in my testing to be better than that of the Deco BE85.
-Still, don’t expect true 10Gbps from its 10GBASE-T ports.
-But that’s the case for all home routers.
+By the way, the Archer BE800's Multi-Gig wired performance proved to be better than that of the Deco BE85 in my testing.
+Still, don't expect true 10Gbps from its 10GBASE-T ports, but that's the case for all home routers.

 TP-Link Archer BE800: Detail photos